 Have fun – and let me know if you’ve found some interesting books!

-Edit: LibriVox also free downloadable audio books, including German one – worth a look.
+Edit: LibriVox also has free downloadable audio books, including German ones – worth a look.